Updated May 2021

 To introduce flexible working, you need to ensure you have communication tools that enable both real-time and offline conversations.
 Productivity software like RingCentral enables you to work more efficiently and asynchronously—thanks to it’s messaging, video and phone call capabilities:

 Often, productivity is a team effort—everyone needs to agree to respect each other’s time and use the right tools as they’re working together.

-By prioritizing your to-do list, you ensure the most important tasks or the tasks with the nearest deadline are met first.
-It’s crucial to assign priority in order to work in the most time-effective manner possible.
+By prioritizing your to-do list, you ensure that the most important tasks—or those with the nearest deadline—are dealt with first.
+It’s crucial to assign priority so that you work in the most time-efficient manner.

-Take your to-do list and work out which tasks are most important.
-You could rank them in terms of customer due date, according to your publishing schedule, or by using the MoSCoW method—more on that one and other productivity systems here.
+Take your own to-do list and work out which tasks are most important.
+Perhaps you could rank them by due date, according to your publishing schedule, or by using the MoSCoW method.
+You’ll find more on the latter, along with other productivity systems, here.

-Again, having something like the RingCentral app—which includes online file storage, team messaging, and screen sharing all in one app—will really come in handy.
-Especially if you find yourself toggling between lots of different windows and tabs throughout the day:
+Online collaboration tools can help manage both time and time wasters.
+An online collaboration hub can be a crucial tool in ensuring better productivity and time management for businesses of all sizes.
+Again, software like the RingCentral app—which includes online file storage, team messaging, and screen sharing, all in one app—can really come in handy.
+Especially so if you typically find yourself toggling between various windows and tabs throughout the day:

 By keeping all your productivity tools in one place, you spend less time switching between apps and windows and searching for information.

 Tesla CEO Elon Musk is known for having a hectic schedule, but he keeps on top of it by planning it in fine detail.
 He plans his day out by breaking it down into five-minute increments or “time blocks,” with each block assigned a single task or activity.